 Melissa is an author and a professional certified dog trainer in Boston, MA.
 She grew up in rural Maine in an accidental dog sledding family.
 She earned her Bachelors of Science degree in psychology at Lake Erie College just outside of Cleveland, Ohio.
 This degree has served her well in her dog training career!

-In 2003, she adopted a border collie who named herself Sadie, and they competed in K9 disc for 4 years.
+In 2003, she adopted a Border collie named Sadie and they competed in canine disc for 4 years.
 Melissa believes that all dogs should have a job, especially if they live in an urban environment.
-She's most interested in the differences (and similarities!) between city dogs and country dogs, as well as how the medical and training worlds intersect when it comes to our pups.
-She spends her time researching different aspects of life with dogs, tries to cover all perspectives, and aims to put everything in one place for her students, which is why she started this blog in 2006.
+She's most interested in the differences (and similarities) between city dogs and country dogs as well as how the medical and training worlds intersect when it comes to our pups.
+She spends her time researching different aspects of life with dogs, and addresses controversial topics head-on from every perspective (like the Rocco Case in Somerville and The Truman Fire).
+She also has a way of finding the humor in almost everything.
+She aims to put everything in one place for her students, which is why she wrote Considerations for the City Dog.

-Melissa earned her training certification in 2008 through the CCPDT association, is a member of the APDT, and has attended 40+ additional hours of training to better serve her students.
-She loves living outside of Boston, Massachusetts, with her husband, their toddler, two cats and Sadie.
+Melissa earned her training certification in 2008 through the CCPDT association, is a member of the APDT, and has attended 72+ additional hours of training to better serve her students.
+She loves living outside of Boston, Massachusetts, with her husband, their toddler and two cats.

 Melissa is currently the co-Training Director for New England Dog Training Club in Cambridge (the oldest AKC obedience club in the country) and teaches disc-dog classes at Everydog Training Center in Danvers, MA.
 She handles behavior cases and works in tandem with the veterinarians in the area to help dogs emotional, physical and behavioral health.
 She is the consulting trainer for Som-Dog, an organization in Somerville, MA that focuses on responsible pet ownership through education.